kyma-project/community/concepts/infrastructure-reconciliation/README.md

 - External Cluster Manager
 - Subscription Manager

 Each of those components has a clear set of responsibilities that together handle the flow that creates a new, complete, Kyma-ready Kubernetes cluster.

-Along the operators, there are four new Custom Resources, that serve as an API for the components:
+Along the operators, there are four new CRs that serve as an API for the components:
 - Gardener Cluster CR
 - External Cluster CR
 - SubscriptionRequest CR

 ### Cluster Managers and the Cluster CRs

-The Cluster Managers' main responsibility is to manage the respective Cluster CRs, this is tied to both their provisioning and providing an access to the created K8S clusters.
+The Cluster Managers' main responsibility is to manage the respective Cluster CRs, this is tied to both their provisioning and providing an access to the created Kubernetes clusters.

 There will be two resources, first for the Gardener-based, managed clusters:
 ```